LiskHQ/lisk-desktop/docs/TEST_GUIDE.md

 # Test guide

 This project uses 3 layers of automated tests (unit, integration, and end-to-end).
-It is very powerful setup, but at the same time it can be challenging to choose appropriate level of test for the problem at hand.
+It is very powerful setup, but at the same time, it can be challenging to choose the appropriate level of test for the problem at hand.
 This is the reason why this guide was created.